 Cyclosporin was isolated in 1971 from the fungus Tolypocladium inflatum and came into medical use in 1983.
 It is on the World Health Organization's List of Essential Medicines.
 In 2022, it was the 185th most commonly prescribed medication in the United States, with more than 2 million prescriptions.

 Cyclosporin works by decreasing the function of lymphocytes.
-It does this by forming a complex with Cyclosporine to block the phosphatase activity of calcineurin, which in turn decreases the production of inflammatory cytokines by T-lymphocytes.
-Cyclosporin is indicated to treat and prevent graft-versus-host disease in bone marrow transplantation and to prevent rejection of kidney, heart, and liver transplants.
+It does this by forming a complex to block the phosphatase activity of calcineurin, which in turn decreases the production of inflammatory cytokines by T-lymphocytes.
+Cyclosporin is used to treat and prevent graft-versus-host disease in bone marrow transplantation and to prevent rejection of kidney, heart, and liver transplants.

 Within the context of the major anti-rejection advantages offered by Cyclosporin treatment, patient management while taking Cyclosporin is complicated by the widely variable metabolism of the drug.
 Cyclosporin metabolism is controlled by the genetically variable enzyme Cytochrome P4503A4.
 There is no standard dose that results in optimal therapy; there is wide intra-individual variability in metabolism.
 The enzyme also experiences variable inhibition by a wide variety of common dietary ingredients.
 For example, ingestion of grapefruit juice will interrupt metabolism that can result in Cyclosporin toxicity.